-calcChromBins Calculates the distribution of a query set over the genome query A GenomicRanges or GenomicRangesList object with query regions bins Pre-computed bins (as a GRangesList object) to aggregate over; for example, these could be genome bins
+calcChromBins S Calculates the distribution of a query set over the genome bins Pre-computed bins (as a GRangesList object) to aggregate over; for example, these could be genome bins

 Returns a data.table showing counts of regions from the query that overlap with each bin.
 In other words, where on which chromosomes are the ranges distributed?
 You must provide binned regions.
 Only the midpoint of each query region is used to test for overlap with the bin regions.